jeffreycwitt/pl399/docs/09-exam.md

   * Psychology
   * Physics
   * Biology
-  * Even Philosophy of Language/Semantics (see our discussion of Dretske)
+  * Even Philosophy of Language/Semantics (see our discussion of Searle and Dretske)

 <div class="discussion" markdown="1">

-<span class="response"> What else should be added to this list?
+<span class="respond"/> What else should be added to this list?

-<span class="response"> Based on our reading of Gleick, everyone please offer one "multiple choice question" that they think would be a good example exam question.
+<span class="respond"/> Based on our reading of Gleick, everyone please offer one "multiple choice question" that they think would be a good example exam question.
 Then tell us why this would be a good question.

 </div>